 - High total cholesterol, high LDL (bad) cholesterol and low HDL (good) cholesterol

 - Overweight or obesity

-If you have a chronic condition and haven’t been active, check with your doctor for an exercise program that’s right for you.
+If you have a chronic condition, talk to your health care provider about an exercise program that’s right for you.
 Once you start, you’ll find that exercise isn’t just good for your health — it’s also fun!